iAmRoland/Sublime-Squirrel/README.md

 ## Note
 Editing and messing around with these files is not in my area of expertise.
 I really wanted better support for the Squirrel highlighting in Sublime so I took a stab at it.
-It's not perfect and many sections can probably be improved upon but it works, so i'm happy with it for now.
+It's not perfect and many sections can probably be improved upon but it works, so I'm happy with it for now.

 Feel free to improve where needed and share!